99jais/1806224_mayadata_screenshots/README.md

 # 1806224_mayadata_screenshots

-All the screen shots are labed according to their basic function Hope it helps!
+All the screen shots are labled according to their basic function Hope it helps!
 Thank you